 Are you an outdoors-y family?
 I like to say we are, but we could do more outdoors.
 (Especially in the winter – none of us are winter sport enthusiasts!)
 This year we did some camping – first time for my girls – and spent a lot of time outdoors around town.

 If you’re like me, you’re often looking ahead, trying to decide what to bring along with you when you’re planning to be outdoors for a while.
-Well I have years of practice taking the family all over and spending lots of time outdoors.
-I’ve come up with a few things to help keep your family safe and happy outdoors.
+I have years of practice taking the family all over and spending lots of time outdoors.
+Drawing on my experience, I’ve come up with a few things to help keep your family safe and happy outdoors.

 Here are some ways to keep your family safe and happy outdoors: